vtsalas/cpp-projects/README.md

 ## 📂 Projects

+### 🔢 Polynomial

+A polynomial representation using a sorted singly linked list, where nodes are ordered by descending exponent with no zero-coefficient terms.

+- `Term` nested class as linked list node storing `exponent`, `coefficient`, and `next` pointer
+- `addTerm(expon, coeff)` inserts a term maintaining sorted order, merges duplicates, removes zero terms
+- `operator+` and `operator*` via term-by-term traversal using `addTerm`
+- `operator<<` with special formatting for coefficients ±1 and exponents 0, 1

+**Concepts:** Linked Lists · Nested Classes · Operator Overloading · Dynamic Memory · Rule of Three

+---

 ### ♟️ ChessBoardArray

 A sparse matrix implementation using a chessboard pattern, where only "white squares" store non-zero values.